prathameshd/Utopia/ProfileServices/README.md

 # Profile Services

-This is code for Profile Services, which will be developed in Go.
+This repo contains the APIs for User Management Services like setHistoryAndMood, getHistoryAndMood etc.